Consistent Supervised-Unsupervised Alignment for Generalized Category Discovery: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} Our evaluation spans six image classification benchmarks, including both generic and fine-grained datasets.
-For generic datasets, we use CIFAR-100~\cite{krizhevsky2009learning} and ImageNet-100~\cite{deng2009imagenet, tian2020contrastive}.
+For generic datasets, we use CIFAR-100~\cite{krizhevsky2009learning} and ImageNet-100~\cite{deng2009imagenet}.
 For fine-grained datasets, we evaluate on CUB-200~\cite{wah2011caltech}, Stanford Cars~\cite{krause20133d}, FGVC Aircraft~\cite{maji2013fine}, and Herbarium19~\cite{tan2019herbarium}.
-To separate classes into known and novel categories, we follow the SSB split protocol~\cite{li2020ssb} for the fine-grained datasets.
-For CIFAR-100 and ImageNet-100, we perform a random class split using a fixed seed, consistent with previous studies~\cite{wang2020rethink}.
-More details regarding the class splits can be found in the Appendix.
+To separate categories into known and novel categories, we follow the SSB split protocol~\cite{li2020ssb} for the fine-grained datasets.
+For CIFAR-100 and ImageNet-100, we perform a random category split using a fixed seed, consistent with previous studies.

 \textbf{Implementation Details.} Our method utilizes the pre-trained DINO ViT-B/16 \cite{caron2021emerging, dosovitskiy2021image} as the backbone network.
 We fine-tune the final layer of the image encoder along with a projection head, following prior work \cite{GCD2022, CMS2024}.
 The projection head consists of an MLP with a 768-dimensional input, a 2048-dimensional hidden layer, and a 768-dimensional output, followed by a GeLU activation function~\cite{hendrycks2016gaussian}.
 The learning rate is set to 0.1.
-Other hyperparameters, including batch size, temperature \( \tau_s \), weight decay \( \lambda \), and the number of augmentations, are set to 128, 0.07, \( 1e^{-4} \), 0.35, and 2, respectively, in accordance with previous studies \cite{wang2020rethink}.
-All experiments are conducted on an NVIDIA A6000 GPU.
+Other hyperparameters, including batch size, temperature \( \tau_s \), weight decay \( \lambda \), and the number of augmentations, are set to 128, 0.07, \( 1e^{-4} \), and 2, respectively, in accordance with previous studies.
+All experiments are conducted on an NVIDIA 3090 GPU.
+Further implementation details can be found in the Appendix.